ShizukaDonaghue/atomic-quiz/README.md

 ### User Stories
 As a user,
-* I would like to test and improve my knowledge about atoms
+* I would like to test and improve my knowledge about atoms.
-* I would like a clean and uncluttered website that is intuitive and easy to navigate
+* I would like a clean and uncluttered website that is intuitive and easy to navigate.
-* I would like to be able to play the game on any devices
+* I would like to be able to play the game on any devices.
-* I would like to understand how to play the game
+* I would like to understand how to play the game.
-* I would like clear visual feedback when I submit my answer so that I know whether my answer is correct
+* I would like clear visual feedback when I submit my answer so that I know whether my answer is correct.
-* I would like to know how well I did in the game when finished
+* I would like to know how well I did in the game when finished.
-* I would like to be able to quit or restart the game at any point
+* I would like to be able to quit or restart the game at any point.

 ### Website Structure
 The website consists of two HTML pages.
 The main page contains all the contents related to the game and the second page is used in case of 404 error.